tokenmill/beagle/README.md

 The test setup was for news articles and dictionary made up of names of city names in USA.

+Code for benchmarking and more benchmarks can be found [here](https://github.com/tokenmill/beagle-performance-benchmarks).

 ### Single-threaded

 Average time spent per document ranged from 1.58 ms for dictionary of 5k phrases to 4.58 ms per document for 80k phrases.